aothmane-control/OpenTrainer/README.md

 # OpenTrainer Android App

+**🔓 Open Source | 🔒 Privacy First | 📶 Works Offline**

-An Android application that connects to a Wahoo Kickr Core trainer via Bluetooth Low Energy (BLE) and displays real-time training data with customizable workout resistance profiles.
+An Android application that connects to Wahoo Kickr Core and compatible smart trainers via Bluetooth Low Energy (BLE) to display real-time training data with customizable workout resistance profiles and GPX-based elevation workouts.

+## 📥 Installation

+Download the latest APK from the [Releases](https://github.com/aothmane-control/OpenTrainer/releases) page.

+## ✨ Why OpenTrainer?

+- **🌟 Completely Open Source** - All code is available under MIT License
+- **🔐 Your Data Stays Private** - No user accounts, no profiles, no cloud services
+- **📶 Works Offline** - No internet connection required for training (map tiles only needed when viewing maps)
+- **🚫 Zero Tracking** - No analytics, no telemetry, no data collection
+- **🆓 Always Free** - No subscriptions, no premium features, no ads

 ## Features